 The capital gains tax only becomes due once you sell your investment.
 For example, you won't owe any tax while a stock gains value inside your portfolio.
-Once you sell the shares, your profit must be reported on your tax return.
-That's when you pay a tax on it at the capital gains rate.
+However, once you sell your shares, the profit must be reported on your tax return.
+As a result, you pay a tax on your profit at the capital gains rate.

 The federal government taxes all capital gains.
 Short-term capital gains or losses occur when you've owned an asset for a year or less.
-Long-term capital gains or losses occur if you sell it after owning it for longer than one year.
+Long-term capital gains or losses occur if you sell an asset after owning it for longer than one year.

 Short-term capital gains have a higher tax rate than long-term capital gains.
-It's done deliberately to discourage short-term trading.
+This is deliberate to discourage short-term trading.
 Trading stocks and other assets frequently can increase market volatility and risk.
 It also costs more in transaction fees to individual investors.

 - Short-term capital gains tax rate: All short-term capital gains are taxed at your regular income tax rate.
 From a tax perspective, it usually makes sense to hold onto investments for more than a year.

-Long-term capital gains tax rate.
-The tax rate paid on most capital gains depends on the income tax bracket.
+- Long-term capital gains tax rate: The tax rate paid on most capital gains depends on the income tax bracket.
 Those with taxable income of less than $80,801 (married filing jointly) or $40,401 (married filing separately, single) typically pay little or no capital gains tax.